Rayquaza01/JoinPython/README.md

 2. Click more
 3. Click export
 4. Make sure Google CSV is selected and download the CSV file
-5. Place google.csv in join.py's directory and run setup.py
+5. Place google.csv in join.py's directory and run joinsetup.py
 6. contacts.json should be created.
 You can delete google.csv.
 End of setup.

+For the best results, add join.py's working directory to your system's path.

 *Arguments for join.py*